 The Southern Highlands Cancer Leadership Committee has long believed that, wherever possible, those patients would be far better off if treated closer to home.
 This treatment could be achieved by a contract agreement between South Western Sydney Local Health District and Southern Highlands Private Hospital, similar to the currently existing agreement for Medical Oncology.
 It would avoid the need for most patients to make costly, time-consuming and stressful journeys to Liverpool on a regular basis.
 For well over a year, we had understood that progress was being made on this arrangement.

 Contract negotiations broke down, however, when the Bowral and District Hospital’s priorities were reviewed.
 Haematology was not rated high enough on their list for the service to be funded and so uninsured patients still have to get to Liverpool, no matter what hardship this causes.
 Our committee continues to believe that it must be possible for the management of Bowral Hospital to see that better outcomes for those patients can be achieved.

 Is this your cup of tea ?
 Dry July is a fundraiser that challenges you to go booze-free for a month to support adults living with cancer.
 This year, funds raised through Dry July can go towards a range of support projects.
 It’s your choice.
 To sign up, visit the Dry July website.

 • Dry July to benefit cancer patients and their families.

 • Southern Highlands Cancer Support Group meet at private hospital, 10am, July 26.
 RSVP Jo or Katie on 4862 9470

 • Breast Cancer Support Group, Mittagong RSL, 10am-12 noon, July 27

-• Can Assist meeting, Thursday, June 9th, 10am at the old Bowral Hospital• Daffodil Day is Friday, August 26.
+• Can Assist Annual Branchmeeting, Thursday, August 11th, 10am at the old Bowral Hospital• Daffodil Day is Friday, August 26.

 Grahame Hackett (Chair, SHCLC)